Cldwlkn13/balloonatics/README.md

 ## Acknowledgments
 [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for all his support and guidance.

-I would also like to thank Susan for their feedback and support through this process!
+I would like to thank Susan for their feedback and support through this process!

 ## Disclaimer
 This project was completed as part of the Full Stack Developer Milestone 4 project.
 If you have any questions or issues surrounding copyright please contact me at gavin_rudge@hotmail.co.uk